Introduction to the Book of Deuteronomy

 Author and Date

-Like the other books of the Pentateuch, both Jewish and Christian tradition ascribed the Book of Deuteronomy to Moses.
-It’s possible that a few minor portions were later added by scribes, but internal (1:1, 31:9,24) and external evidence points to Moses as the author of the essential content (the account of Moses’ death was probably added by Joshua).
+Like the other books of the Pentateuch, both Jewish and Christian tradition ascribes the Book of Deuteronomy to Moses.
+It’s possible that a few minor portions were later added by scribes, but internal (1:1, 31:9,24) and external evidence points to Moses as the author of the essential content.
+The account of Moses’ death may have been added by Joshua, but since Moses already knew of the circumstances surrounding his death (3:23-28; 31:1-7), he could have pre-written an inspired narrative of it.
 Other books of the Bible (Jsh 1:7-8, 23:6, 1Kg 2:3, 2Chr 25:4, Ezra 3:2, Mal 4:4, Mt 19:7-8, Lk 20:28, Jn 5:46, Rom 10:19 and many more) presuppose the authorship of Moses.
 Tradition assumes that the first five books of the Bible were written by the same author based upon the books forming a singular literary unit with a similar Hebrew style and other evidences.

 Most of the book’s material was probably written at the camp on the Moab Plains in the latter part of the 1400s BC, shortly before the death of Moses and the entry into the Promised Land.
 Since God had told him when and where he was to die, Moses could have written the details of his death beforehand, but the last chapter was probably added shortly afterward by Joshua or a scribe.